Skip to main content

 (gdb) load

-The application is now downloaded and halted at the reset vector.
-Execute the monitor go command to start the demo application.
-Or run the firmware step by step using the command step.
+5. Finally, the application is now downloaded and halted at the reset vector.
+It is possible to start the demo application by running the monitor go command or to run the firmware step by step using the step command, as shown below:

 (gdb) step